SymfonyCasts/solid/sfcasts/custom-metrics.md

 ## Custom Metrics

-While that's deploying, I want to show you a *super* powerful feature that we won't have time to talk about: custom metrics.
+While that's deploying, I want to show you a *super* powerful feature that we won't have time to experiment with: custom metrics.
 Google for "Blackfire metrics".
 In addition to the timeline, this page *also* lists *all* of the metrics that are available.